VykintasD/eve-indyTracker/README.md

 Generate certificates, and add them to the `./certs` folder.

-## Generating the certificates
+### Generating the certificates

-You can use `mkcert` - https://github.com/FiloSottile/mkcert
+You can use any method you like to generate this.

+I have used `mkcert` - https://github.com/FiloSottile/mkcert

-1. Install mkcert:
+1. Install `mkcert`:

    `choco install mkcert`

 2. Install the local certificate authority:

    `mkcert -install`

-3. Generate the certificates:
+3. Generate the certificates in `certs` folder (NEVER SHARE OR COMMIT THESE FILES):

    `cd certs && mkcert indytracker.com "*.indytracker.com" localhost 127.0.0.1 ::1`

-This will create the following files (NEVER SHARE OR COMMIT THESE FILES):

-`indytracker.com+5.pem` (the certificate)

-`indytracker.com+5-key.pem` (the private key)

 4. Add the file names of your certificates to your `.env` file:

    `HTTPS_CERT_FILENAME=indytracker.com+5.pem`

    `HTTPS_KEY_FILENAME=indytracker.com+5-key.pem`

 # Starting the services